Leayal/SnowBreakLauncher-Dotnet/README.md

  A custom launcher for [SnowBreak: Containment Zone](https://snowbreak.amazingseasun.com/), written in C# of .NET8.

 # Notes
- Currently, this is a WIP: The launcher can check for game's update, updating the game client and start the game.
-It still **cannot** install the game.
+ Currently, this is a WIP: The launcher can check for game's update, install game client, update the game client and start the game.
+ But the launcher has not self-update function yet.

 # Dependencies
 - [CsWin32](https://github.com/Microsoft/CsWin32): A source code generator which generates P/Invoke function "easily" (as sometimes you have to deal with pointers and aliased types).